It's time to bring high-speed fiber internet to Shutesbury!

 Our goal is to have an operational network by 2019.

-The purpose of the Shutesbury Broadband Committee is to bring high speed fiber internet to every home in Shutesbury in the most cost effective, equitable, minimum risk, high quality and expedient manner possible.
+The purpose of the Shutesbury MLP Board and Broadband Committee is to bring high speed fiber internet to every home in Shutesbury in the most cost effective, equitable, minimum risk, high quality and expedient manner possible.

 We are currently working on a plan to connect all homes in town to the internet via fiber optic cable.
-Fiber optic cable will provide internet access to all subscribers at speeds up to 100 times faster than average DSL, cable or satellite connections (1-3 Mbps).
+Fiber optic cable will provide internet access to all subscribers at speeds up to 100 times faster than average DSL, cable or satellite connections.

-The Shutesbury Broadband Committee consists of eight townspeople who report to the Select Board.
-We are a highly motivated team with prior work experience as project managers, networking specialists, database administrators, business people and information technology infrastructure designers.
+The five townspeople on our MLP Board work in cooperation with the four member Broadband Committee.
+We are a highly motivated team with prior work experience as project managers, networking specialists, database administrators, leaders, business people and information technology infrastructure designers.

 At the moment a fraction of Shutesbury residents have access to the internet via Verizon DSL, which is slow when compared with the options in nearby towns.
 The current DSL service is built with deteriorating electronics on old copper telephone wires.
 It is an outdated and limited technology that can't keep up with today's internet.
 Some households pay high rates for satellite-based internet, which suffers from high latency, outages during bad weather, and limits on data usage.
 In addition, very few parts of our town have cellular phone service.
 In short, we are an underserved community.